Automorphisms of the k-curve graph: Introduction

 We also consider the following variant of the curve graph, which we denote $\mathcal{SC}(S)$.
-When $S$ is closed we define $\mathcal{SC}(S)$ to be the graph whose vertices are isotopy classes of non-separating curves and whose edges represent pairs of such curves with geometric intersection number at most $1$.
-If $S$ is not closed, define $\mathcal{SC}(S)$ similarly as above but add as vertices separating curves that bound a twice punctured disk on one side; such vertices are connected to others by an edge when there are at most two intersections.
-The notation $\mathcal{SC}(S)$ is due to Schmutz Schaller \cite{Schaller}, and stands for the \textit{systolic complex}, as the set of systoles on any hyperbolic surface must correspond to a complete subgraph of $\mathcal{SC}(S)$.
+The vertices of this graph correspond to isotopy classes of essential curves which are either non-separating curves, or separating curves which bound a twice punctured disk on one side.
+The edges represent pairs of such curves that intersect minimally, that is at most once in the case that both vertices correspond to non-separating curves, and at most twice when at least one of those vertices is a separating curve.
+The notation $\mathcal{SC}(S)$ is due to Schmutz Schaller \cite{Schaller}, and stands for the \textit{systolic complex}, as interesting sets of systoles on a hyperbolic surface correspond to complete subgraphs of $\mathcal{SC}(S)$.
+However, Anderson--Parlier--Pettet \cite{APP} give examples of complete subgraphs of $\mathcal{SC}(S)$ which are not realizable as the set of systoles for any hyperbolic metric on $S$.

 \begin{theorem} If $S$ is a closed surface with genus $g \geq 3$, then the natural map